A Christmas Carol (2017 play): Production history

+UK productions

 London (2017–present)

 The adaptation premiered at The Old Vic in London on 20 November 2017, running until 20 January 2018, starring Rhys Ifans as Ebenezer Scrooge.
 The production is directed by Matthew Warchus and designed by Rob Howell, with music composed and orchestrated by Chris Nightingale.
 Notably, the production's design transforms the Old Vic proscenium stage into the round with seating onstage and a walkway going through the centre of the stalls, creating a more immersive environment for the audience and the performers (who greet and hand out mince pies and satsumas to members of the audience before the play begins).
 The ensemble musicians also play before the show starts.
 During the scene at the Christmas feast, a turkey and Brussel sprouts come down on a zipwire.

-Following the success of the production, it was revived at the Old Vic for the 2018 season (24 November 2018- 19 January 2019, starring Stephen Tompkinson as Scrooge) before returning again for the 2019 season (23 November 2019-18 January 2020, starring Paterson Joseph as Scrooge).

-The production was scheduled to return for the 2020 season from 21 November 2020-16 January 2021; however, due to COVID-19 pandemic the production was performed as part of the Old Vic: In Camera series from 12 to 24 December 2020, being broadcast live from the empty Old Vic auditorium and streamed to audiences via Zoom.
+Following the success of the production, it was revived at the Old Vic for the 2018 season starring Stephen Tompkinson as Scrooge before returning again for the 2019 season starring Paterson Joseph as Scrooge.
+The production was scheduled to return a third year for the 2020 season however, due to COVID-19 pandemic the production was performed as part of the Old Vic: In Camera series being broadcast live from the empty Old Vic auditorium and streamed to audiences via Zoom.
 Andrew Lincoln starred as Scrooge, with many members of the cast from previous years at the Old Vic returning.

-The production returned again (for audiences to attend in person) for the 2021 season (13 November 2021 to 8 January 2022 starring Stephen Mangan as Scrooge) before returning for the 2022 season (12 November 2022 to 7 January 2023, starring Owen Teale as Scrooge) for the 2023 season (11 November 2023 to 6 January 2024 starring Christopher Eccleston as Scrooge.) and for the 2024 season (9 November 2024 to 4 January 2025, starring John Simm as Scrooge).
-The production will return for its ninth consecutive season from 12 November 2025 to 10 January 2026 starring Paul Hilton as Scrooge.
+The production returned again (for audiences to attend in person) every year since starring Stephen Mangan (2021), Owen Teale (2022), Christopher Eccleston (2023), John Simm (2024) and Paul Hilton (2025) as Scrooge.
+The production will return for its tenth consecutive year for the 2026 season with Giles Terera as Scrooge.

-The production has raised £1.5 million globally for food poverty and deprivation-focused charities including Field Lane, The Felix Project, Coram Beanstalk, FoodCycle and FareShare.
+As of January 2024, the production has raised £1.5 million globally for food poverty and deprivation-focused charities including Field Lane, The Felix Project, Coram Beanstalk, FoodCycle and FareShare.

+Salford (2026)

+The Old Vic production will make its UK regional premiere at The Lowry, Salford from 11 December 2026 to 10 January 2027.
+John Thomson was announced to play Scrooge.

+US productions

 Broadway (2019)

-For the 2019 season, The Old Vic production opened on Broadway at the Lyceum Theatre from November 7, 2019, until January 5, 2020, starring Campbell Scott as Ebenezer Scrooge.
+For the 2019 season, The Old Vic production opened on Broadway at the Lyceum Theatre from 7 November 2019, until 5 January 2020, starring Campbell Scott as Ebenezer Scrooge.
 Unlike the Old Vic, the production was adapted into a traditional proscenium arch setting.
 The production was due to Broadway for the 2020 season, but it was cancelled due to the COVID pandemic.